xplshn/mpb-schollz/README.md

 ## Thanks

-A huge thanks to [@schollz](https://github.com/schollz) for this simple and still highly configurable progressbar library!
+A huge thanks to [@schollz](https://github.com/schollz) for this simple and still highly configurable progress bar library!

 ## MIT License